Pediatric Takayasu Arteritis Treatment & Management

 Regimens including weekly methotrexate or daily or monthly intravenous (IV) cyclophosphamide have been used in individuals with glucocorticoid-resistant Takayasu arteritis.
 Low-dose weekly methotrexate also has been used as a steroid-sparing agent for patients not tolerating corticosteroid taper.
 Ozen et al used daily oral cyclophosphamide, which was well tolerated in a small series of children.[13]

-Historically, cyclosporine has also been used, as it is less toxic than an alkylating agent.
+Leflunomide has been used in glucocorticoid-resistant and methotrexate-resistant disease.
+[29] Tumor necrosis factor (TNF) inhibition with etanercept or infliximab has also been used in relapsing disease or glucocorticoid-dependent disease.
+Cyclosporine may be an alternative therapy, offering lower ovarian toxicity than cyclophosphamide.
 However, cyclosporine is often associated with decreased renal function and increased blood pressure, which may aggravate the damage to the heart and great vessels; it is used less frequently.

-New reports demonstrate the use of rituximab, monoclonal anti-CD20 antibody, for disease control and steroid sparing in patients with Takayasu arteritis.
-Treatment regimens have been the 4-week lymphoma protocol (375 mg/m2 weekly for 4 wk) or the 2-week fixed-dose rheumatoid arthritis protocol (1000 mg repeated once 14 d later).
+The presence of antiendothelial antibodies and plasmablast expansion in patients with active Takayasu arteritis suggest a role for B-cell–based therapies.
+Reports using rituximab, monoclonal anti-CD20 antibody for disease control and steroid sparing in patients with Takayasu arteritis show promise.
+[8] Treatment regimens have been the 4-week lymphoma protocol (375 mg/m2 weekly for 4 wk) or the 2-week fixed-dose rheumatoid arthritis protocol (1000 mg repeated once 14 d later).
+Patients were able to taper prednisone and had no new disease manifestations.
+Peripheral plasmablasts decreased in number, rising again with signs of relapse.

 Anecdotal reports of matrix metalloproteinase inhibition using minocycline suggest that this may be a useful adjunctive therapy, which may also allow lower doses of corticosteroids and, thus, reduced toxicity.
 This does not replace immunosuppressive therapy with steroids and other treatments.